maxmunzel/kvass/README.md

 $ kvass config key 5abf59f5f1a2f3c998a4f592ce081a23e14a68fd8a792259c6ec0fc1e8fb1246 # set the same key for all your devices
 $ kvass config remote yourserver.com:8000 # tell kvass where to find the server instance

-# run "kvass serve" on your server using systemd, screen or the init system of your choice. (runit, anyone?)
+# Run "kvass serve" on your server using systemd, screen or the init system of your choice (runit, anyone?).
+You can specify the interface and port to host at with [--bind].

+$ kvass serve --bind="0.0.0.0:80" # host on the default HTTP port (which means you can generate cleaner URLs - just set your remote no port)

 # every set will now be broadcasted to the server
 $ kvass set "hello from the other side" hello